cwegner87/cwegner87/README.md

 - 👋 Hi, I’m @cwegner87
 - 👀 I’m interested in ...learning more about programing apps and learning diffrent languages.
-- 🌱 I’m currently learning ...full stack web and Mobile Dev at Nucamp(bootcamp)and Maryville University St.Louis MO
+- 🌱 I’m currently learning ...full stack web and Mobile Dev at Nucamp(bootcamp) and Studying for my Masters @ Maryville University St.Louis MO
 - 💞️ I’m looking to collaborate on ...learning and ideas
 - 📫 How to reach me ...cwegner1@live.maryville.edu